 – Pamela Dorrell, retired early education science teacher

-To explore the maps below at high resolution, first click on the map, wait for it to load as a pop up window, then drag the pop up window image to your desktop to download.
+To explore the maps below at high resolution, first click on the map and wait for it to load as a pop-up window.
+If you see the icon in the upper right corner of the window, you can click on it and explore at higher resolution.
+Alternatively, you can drag the pop-up window to your desktop to download.
 Once downloaded, Zoom in to view at higher resolution.

 Preliminary Site Maps: To help a community understand how the Voyage model Solar System will lay out at the proposed site, the National Center for Earth and Space Science Education generates Preliminary Site Maps (PSMs), which overlay the proposed position of the Sun and orbits of the planets atop Google Earth images.
 The radii of the orbits are the average distances of the planets from the Sun at the 1 to 10-billion scale.
 The PSMs provide an understanding of where the orbits intersect walking paths, so that positions of the exhibitions’s 13 stanchions can be identified.